gon-uri/detach_rocket/README.md

 - `DetachRocket`: Detach-ROCKET model class.
 It is constructed by pruning an initial ROCKET, MiniRocket or MultiROCKET model using SFD and selecting the optimal size.

-- `SFD`: Class for applying Sequential Feature Detachment to any dataset matrix composed of (instances x features).
+- `DetachMatrix`: Class for applying Sequential Feature Detachment to any dataset matrix composed of (instances x features).

 For a detailed explanation of the model and methods please refer to the [article](https://arxiv.org/abs/2309.14518).